Raphael-Boichot/JANAF-thermochemical-tables-to-NASA-Glenn-coefficients-converter/README.md

     -4.90178145e+04-1.86786957e+00+2.37883898e+00+8.89413299e-03-7.16523679e-06    3
     +2.85937031e-09-4.44677422e-13-4.83746410e+04+9.80192108e+00                   4

-## Example of graphical output for carbon dioxide
+## Example of fancy graphical output for carbon dioxide
 ![](Codes/Cp_R_NASA.png)

+The two colors indicate the low and high temperature domains.

 ## Warning
 This code was made for my own use at work, for juggling between thermochemical databases and Chemkin.
 I decline any responsibility in the event of a rocket launch failure or satellite crash on mars following the misuse of these codes.